 Many of you may be familiar with the Online Education Initiative’s Course Design Rubric.
-(If you’re not and you teach online, you should consider completing the Course Design Academy or the Course Design Fundamentals Certificate by @ONE which both support you to redesign your online course according to the OEI rubric.)
+(If you’re not and you teach online, you should consider completing the Course Design Academy or the Certificate in Online Teaching & Design by @ONE which both support you to redesign your online course according to the OEI rubric.)
 In 2017 we, the Peralta Community College Distance Education team, aligned our faculty training with the OEI rubric, but we also wanted to address equity for online learners.
 When we couldn’t find a rubric to support online course equity, we created the Peralta Equity Rubric to foster an expanded understanding of, and appreciation for, student populations, particularly for disproportionately impacted students.
 The rubric is structured to foster online learning environments that are inviting, inclusive, and meaningful for all students; additionally, the rubric is designed to support our students’ entire online experience–in distance education courses and also when seeking technical support or student services.

 The rubric was developed through exhaustive research about the aspects of online courses that most negatively affect online student persistence and/or success: